-The CIA discovers a Russian plot to assassinate five defectives on the Christmas Day, but they do not know who they are.
-The defective Alex Holbeck is recruited in Paris by CIA and sent to East Berlin to steal the scrambler of the Enigma, the machine used by the soviet intelligence for communication.
-On the arrival, Holbeck discovers that the KGB and the East Germany government know that he has arrived and his contacts are arrested.
-Holbeck meets his former lover, the lawyer Karen Reinhardt, and she gives a safe house to him.
-The Russian agent Dimitri Vasilikov and the East German agent Kurt Limmer try to find Holbeck's whereabout using different methods, while Karen seduces Dimitri to get the information about the location of the soldiers that Holbeck needs.
-However Holbeck does not know that the CIA has the scrambler and he is only a bait to convince the Russians that they do not have it.Written by
+The C.I.A. discovers a Russian plot to assassinate five defectives on the Christmas Day, but they do not know who they are.
+The defective Alex Holbeck is recruited in Paris by the C.I.A. and sent to East Berlin to steal the scrambler of the Enigma, the machine used by Soviet intelligence for communication.
+On arrival, Holbeck discovers that the K.G.B. and the East German government know that he has arrived and his contacts are arrested.
+Holbeck meets his former lover, lawyer Karen Reinhardt, and she gives him a safe house.
+Russian Agent Dimitri Vasilikov and East German Agent Kurt Limmer try to find Holbeck's whereabouts using different methods, while Karen seduces Dimitri to get the information about the location of the soldiers that Holbeck needs.
+However, Holbeck does not know that the C.I.A. has the scrambler, and he is only the bait to convince the Russians that they do not have it.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 During a radio broadcast (some 4 minutes into the movie), the Martin Sheen character gives the name of East Germany - the country of his birth - as "Deutschland Democratic Republic" whereas the official name was "German Democratic Republic" in English and "Deutsche Demokratische Republik" in German.
 See more »

 Since this is a true story I watched it through to the end.
 It is quite a dull, dreary film and most of the actors made no effort to act.
 Sheen, Neill and Fossey all seemed bored and made no effort to speak in the accents of the people they were portraying.